 For years, sisters Tag and Catherine Goulet toyed with the prospect of going into business together.
 One day over lunch, they started throwing around ideas.
 "We were watching people walk by who looked stressed out and miserable, and we said, 'There's got to be something better.'
 That's when it clicked.
 Why don't we sell books to help people build their dream career?" — from the Woman's Day magazine article "Dare to Dream"

 That lunch meeting happened in 1999.
-In the 20 years since then, FabJob.com has been visited by millions of people seeking a dream career.
+In the more than 20 years since then, FabJob.com has been visited by millions of people seeking a dream career.
 Our little Canadian Indigenous-owned family business, which we're delighted to say has an A+ rating with the Better Business Bureau, has now sold millions of dollars in career guides to hundreds of thousands of career-changers on six continents (we're still waiting for our first customer from Antarctica).

 FabJob named Regional Winner in 2016 Small Business Challenge sponsored by The Globe and MailOur mission is to serve fabulous people who are ready to have their dream career.
 But we don't try to do it all.
 Instead, we focus on popular careers that don't require a college degree.
 With a few exceptions, our FabJob guides offer advice for getting started in either a low-cost fab home business (such as event planner, interior decorator, or image consultant) or a fab brick-and-mortar business (such as a brewery, bridal salon, or spa).